Berwind, Colorado: History

-Description

 Name

 Founded as a coal mining company town in 1888 for the Colorado Coal & Iron Company, the settlement was named for then-company president Edward J. Berwind.
 Berwind was also the founder of the Berwind-White Coal Mining Company.
 Berwind, West Virginia – another one-time Berwind-owned company town – is also named for him.
-Later company towns were often be simply named for the order in which they were founded, as was the case with CF&I's Primero and Segundo towns.
+Later company towns were often simply named for the order in which they were founded, as was the case with CF&I's Primero and Segundo towns.

 Location

 The site is located in the Berwind Canyon and is composed of several ruined structures.
 A neck of the Colorado and Southern railroad ran to the town, connecting it with nearby Ludlow and the coking furnaces in Tabasco.
 A row of structures along what used to be the main road are still visible and largely intact, as is the old jail.

 The proximity of other mines and settlements makes it difficult to delineate the boundaries of Berwind and Tabasco.
 During their operation, the communities shared amenities, including a schoolhouse named the Corwin School that once served 65 students at a time.